MarcT0K/marct0k.github.io/content/about.md

 summary:
     About Marc DAMIE.
 The short story of my life.
 description:
-    "In this website, you will discover my humble adventure in the universe of Computer Science.
-Feel free to contact me if you have any question about my work or if you simply want to talk about geeky stuff!"
+    "On this website, you will discover my humble adventure in the universe of Computer Science.
+Feel free to contact me if you have any questions about my work or if you want to talk about geeky stuff!"
 draft: false
 showtoc: true
 math: true